Would you babysit my pet tarantula next week? No.

 - I’d rather do it this way than the way you are suggesting

-- I can’t do this myself, but I can ask my assistant to do it for you as long as it only takes 30 minutes like you promised
+- I can’t do this myself, but I can ask my assistant to do it for you, as long as it only takes 30 minutes as you promised

 - That’s too little money for this type of work, how about Y?